BOARD OF DIRECTORS

 Peter “Petey” Rice, III, Executive Director

 As Executive Director at Echo Hill Outdoor School, Petey brings extensive experience in outdoor education, event management, and strategic planning.
 In 2010, Petey joined the staff at Echo Hill Outdoor School as Assistant Director and licensed USCG Captain.
 His tenure at EHOS has been marked by oversight of operations, program expansion, and fundraising.
-With a diverse background that includes roles at Echo Hill Camp, New York Road Runners, and Tough Mudder, Rice's career has been dedicated to environmental education and program development—and he looks forward to supporting the School’s mission of providing students with transformative outdoor experiences in his role as Executive Director.
+With a diverse background that includes roles at Echo Hill Camp, New York Road Runners, and Tough Mudder, Rice's career has been dedicated to environmental education and program development, as he is passionate about supporting the School’s mission of providing students with transformative outdoor experiences in his role as Executive Director.

 andrew R. Mccown, Associate director, Director of Summer Programs and Historic Fleet

 Andrew R. McCown has worked with Echo Hill Outdoor School since 1977.
 He founded the School’s Summer Explore Trips program in 1979, and became an Associate Director in 1981.
-Andrew’s contributions to the school’s mission and methodology are instrumental to the programs’ effectiveness and success.
-As a senior trainer and educator, he mentors the full program staff in Echo Hill’s teaching standards and quality of programming.
-Andrew is one of the School’s USCG licensed captains.
-He regularly teaches Bay Studies, aquatic ecology and the heritage of the Chesapeake Bay.
-Andrew is a current and founding board member of the Chester River Association and served on the board of the Eastern Shore Land Conservancy for twelve years.
+Andrew’s contributions to the school’s mission and methodology have been instrumental to the programs’ effectiveness and success.
 Captain Andy worked as an oysterman for eight winters as he captained the Skipjack Elsworth, one of the last of the great dredge boats of the Chesapeake.
 In 2008 the Maryland Association for Environmental and Outdoor Education (MAEOE) awarded Andrew with the Robert Finton Outdoor Educator of the Year Award.
-Andrew also performs with the critically acclaimed folk group, Chesapeake Scenes.
-Andrew and his wife Betsy are caretakers of the school’s Nature Preserve.
+For over forty-five years, Captain Andy was Echo Hill Outdoor School’s Historic Fleet and Bay Studies Director.
+In his current part-time role, he carefully advises and consults in these areas.
+Andrew continues to perform with the critically acclaimed folk group, Chesapeake Scenes.
+Andrew, and his wife Betsy are caretakers of the School’s 172 acre Nature Preserve.

 Deborah Grigsby, Assistant Director